dmcglone/lgc-redlining-historical-census-data/README.md

     - Click `Begin Report` for the year in question
     - Select census tracts by county and include the following counties in PA and NJ: `Philadelphia County, PA`, `Berks County, PA`, `Montgomery County, PA`, `Delaware County, PA`, `Camden County, NJ`, `Burlington County, NJ`, and `Gloucester County, NJ`
     - Locate the data dictionary for the year you are searching for.
 These text files are located in `data/doc/data-dictionaries/`.
     - Select each of the tables listed in this file and download the data as a csv.
+Place it in `data/raw`
-    - Change the name of the csv to `variables_YYYY.csv` and move it to `data/`
+    - Copy the csv to `data/organized` and change it's name based on it's year so that it matches the following convention: `variables_YYYY.csv`
 * You will also need the `variable_names.csv` dataset located in `/data`

-You are now set up to run `src/compile_historical_census_data.py`
+You are now set up to run the script that generates decennial census tables in a standardized format.
+From within the home directory of the Docker container run

+`src/compile_historical_census_data.py data/organized/variable_names.csv data/organized/ data/interim/`

 Note: Not all variables and/or geographies are available for each year